Jac-Zac/My-home-config/README.md

 ## Other things 📚

-**I also use ohmyzsh** to learn more and support them go to -> [`ohmyzsh`](https://ohmyz.sh/) Now I will be focusing on other things but also better my configuration for M1 Mac
+**I also use ohmyzsh** to learn more and support them go to -> [`ohmyzsh`](https://ohmyz.sh/) Now I will be focusing on other things but also better my configuration for M1 Mac.
+For the README.md I took inspiration from [this repo](https://github.com/owl4ce/dotfiles)

 ### Problems ❌
 If you happen to run into some problems you can just open an issue, I'll try to solve it as soon as possible.
 Otherwise you can contact me by sending me an email.